appledora/mwparserfromhtml/README.md

     print(article.get_templates())
 ```

-* Generate Summary Statistics of the dump:
+* Generate summary statistics of the dump:

 ```python
     from mwparserfromhtml import dump